 To be considered for Summer Bridge, students must be admitted to Sacramento State and to EOP as well as take the Entry Level Math (ELM) and English Placement Test (EPT).

-Prospective Summer Bridge participants are strongly encouraged to apply to the EOP program in early Fall and take the ELM and EPT in early Spring.
+Prospective Summer Bridge participants are strongly encouraged to apply to the EOP program in early fall and complete the ELM and EPT Assessments in early spring.

 All eligible students are encouraged to learn more about and apply to the Summer Bridge Program by or visiting the Summer Bridge website at www.csus.edu/eop.

 Lassen Hall 2205T

 The Faculty Student Mentor Program is an educational equity program designed to offer academic and personal support to students from traditionally low-income communities and selected students who have requested services due to challenges experienced in their education.
 The Faculty Student Mentor Program’s goals are to increase the retention rates of students by helping them develop the knowledge, skills, and attitudes necessary to complete their academic goals, introduce the students to a discipline, build communities, and promote excellence.

 Faculty and Peer Mentors are key elements to goal attainment.
 Program participants’ integration into the campus life is facilitated by the development of discipline-based faculty and peer mentor teams.
 The FSMP matches the faculty peer mentor teams with program participants.
 These teams may organize study sessions and tutorials.
 In addition, the mentors give personal, career and academic advice, and provide referrals to advisors within the departments and other on-campus resources.
 The teams also plan activities supportive of the students’ interests and needs.

 For more information, please call or visit our office.